overdatum/core/readme.md

 ## How?

-In the evenings we find peace of mind while working on Layla and are making steady progress already, Although we know the stage of the project is still very young and fragile, we do welcome pull-requests and team members.
+In the evenings we find peace of mind while working on Layla and are making steady progress already.

+Although we know the stage of the project is still very young and fragile, we do welcome pull-requests and team members.

-We also setup a Twilio board that includes a roadmap, tasks, ideas etc.
+We also setup a [Trello board](https://trello.com/board/layla-development/4fb2c7f48bea67b80900baa0 "Take a look!") that includes the roadmap, ideas etc.

 ## Who?

 Roj Vroemen - @Rojtjo

 Koen Schmeets - @Vespakoen

 [You?](mailto:layla-cms@gmail.com "Say hey!")